Aliases for MMP2 Gene

 GeneCards Summary for MMP2 Gene

 MMP2 (Matrix Metallopeptidase 2) is a Protein Coding gene.
 Diseases associated with MMP2 include Multicentric Osteolysis, Nodulosis, And Arthropathy and Multicentric Osteolysis Of Torg.
-Among its related pathways are Pathways in cancer and Integrin Pathway.
+Among its related pathways are GPCR Pathway and AGE-RAGE signaling pathway in diabetic complications.
 GO annotations related to this gene include serine-type endopeptidase activity and metallopeptidase activity.
 An important paralog of this gene is MMP9.

 UniProtKB/Swiss-Prot for MMP2 Gene